 Stand-out performances were recorded in our STEM faculties with two girls achieving second and third place in NSW for Information Processes and Technology, while our Chemistry students challenged national trends for girls in Science with more than 30% achieving a Band 6 result.
 In our Design and Technology classes close to 90% of our girls achieved a Band 6 compared with 15% of the State.
 Theresa Kyu placed third in the state for Information and Digital Technology.

-The students gained outstanding results in TAS, Languages, English, IPT, History, HSIE, Studies of Religion, Mathematics and Creative Arts.
+Our students also gained outstanding results in Languages, Mathematics, Humanities and the higher levels of English.
 We also saw continued excellence in our Extension courses.

-- 19 of the 23 accelerated students received a Band 6 result on the Distinguished Achievers list with one student receiving two Band 6 results.
+- 10 of the 19 accelerated students received a Band 6 result on the Distinguished Achievers list with two students receiving two Band 6 results.

-- Santa Sabina students appeared 184 times, many students more than once, on the NESA Distinguished Achievers List across 30 courses, celebrating the diversity of our success.
+- Santa Sabina students appeared 160 times, for many students more than once, on the NESA Distinguished Achievers List across 30 Courses, celebrating the diversity of our success.

-The 2019 results reflect strong performances particularly in the following courses:
+The 2020 results reflect strong performances particularly in the following courses

-- Information Processes & Technology – 57% received Band 6
+- Information Processes & Technology – 75% of the cohort received Band 6

 Impressive Extension results:

-- Italian Extension – 100% of the cohort received E4
+- Japanese Extension – 100% of the cohort received E4

 SHOWCASING OUTSTANDING STUDENT WORK – HSC SHOWCASES